arangodb/docs/3.12/http/cluster.md

 The suggestion engine behind the `POST` and `PUT` API calls has three switches to activate/deactivate these three types of moves independently.
-If a type of move is activated, the engine will consider all possible such moves, if it is deactivated, no such moves will be considered.
+If a type of move is activated, the engine considers all possible such moves, if it is deactivated, no such moves are considered.
 The three flags are:

 1. `leaderChanges` (default `true`): consider moves of type 1.
 2. `moveLeaders` (default `false`): consider moves of type 2.
 3. `moveFollowers` (default `false`): consider moves of type 3.

-The engine will then enumerate all possible moves of the various types.
+The engine then enumerates all possible moves of the various types.
-It will then always first choose the one which improves the imbalance the most.
-After that move, it will reevaluate the imbalance score and again look for the move which improves the imbalance score the most.
+The first choice is the one which improves the imbalance the most.
+After that move, it reevaluates the imbalance score and again look for the move which improves the imbalance score the most.
-It will altogether suggest/do up to `maximumNumberOfMoves` moves and then stop.
-The default for this maximum is 1000 and it is capped at 5000 to avoid overly long optimization computations.
+It altogether suggests up to `maximumNumberOfMoves` moves and then stops.
+The default value for this maximum is `1000` and it is capped at `5000` to avoid overly long optimization computations.
-It is conceivable that for large clusters 1000 or even 5000 might not be enough to achieve a full balancing.
-In such cases one simply has to repeat the API calls potentially multiple times.
+It is conceivable that for large clusters, `1000` or even `5000` might not be enough to achieve a full balancing.
+In such cases, you simply have to repeat the API calls potentially multiple times.

 Finally, we need to explain that some rebalancing tasks are beyond the